-I think its fare to assume that most people are aware of the astronomical price tag a visit to London can rack up.
-And unfortunately, with this sub par economy, the dollar doesn’t go nearly as far as it use to.
+I think its fair to assume that most people are aware of the astronomical price tag a visit to London can rack up.
+And unfortunately, with this sub-par economy, the dollar doesn’t go nearly as far as it uses to.
 This alone can be a big deterrent for people trying to plan a vacation to the famous city.
 Thankfully, due to being a part of the growing number of financially challenged students, I was forced to devise a way to not only make it to London but more importantly, to have a fulfilling vacation without breaking the bank.
 If I was able to survive on a shoestring budget, I’m sure many of you can.
 Aside from my usual tips like utilizing Airbnb and public transportation I was able to come up with a few other tricks as well.

 Another tip for surviving London is to take advantage of the free things this amazing city has to offer.
 A few

 - Strolling through the Camden Street Market (One of my favs)